 Dr. and Mrs. MacNamara returned to Tara to make their home.
-Their son, George “Lawrence” Crawford MacNamara was born there on the 22nd of May, 1885.
-Dr. MacNamara’s practice is advertised in the 1887 Bruce County Business Directory.
-Their daughter Bertha Isabelle was born on the 19th of May of 1887.
-By 1891 Dr. MacNamara was practicing in Hope Twp., Durham Co., but he didn’t stay there long.
-Dr. and Mrs. MacNamara, moved to Blenheim, Ontario.
+Their son, George “Lawrence” Crawford MacNamara was born in Tara on the 22nd of May, 1885.
+Dr. MacNamara’s medical practice was advertised in the 1887 Bruce County Business Directory.
+Their daughter Bertha Isabelle MacNamara was born on the 19th of May of 1887.
+In early 1891 Dr. MacNamara was known to be practicing medicine in Hope Twp., Durham Co., but by the fall of 1891, Dr. and Mrs. Macnamara had moved to Blenheim, Ontario.

 The 1920 census of Punxsutawney, Pennsylvania, stated that Dr. MacNamara was retired.

 Dr. MacNamara died of pneumonia at the Punxsutawaney Hospital on the 9th of February, 1923.
 Mrs. MacNamara died 17 days later on the 26th of February.
 They were buried in Cobourg, Ontario.